microsoft/BaselineManagement/README.md

 These cmdlets are designed to convert from baselines in Group Policy or SCM into corresponding DSC Configurations and MOF Files.
  - ConvertFrom-GPO - Converts from GPO Backups into DSC Configuration and accompanying MOF
- - ConvertFrom-SCMXML - Converts from SCMXML into DSC Configuration and accompanying MOF
+ - ConvertFrom-SCM - Converts from SCMXML into DSC Configuration and accompanying MOF
- - ConvertFrom-SCMJSON - Converts from SCMJSON into DSC Configuration and accompanying MOF
+ - ConvertFrom-ASC - Converts from SCMJSON into DSC Configuration and accompanying MOF

  - ConvertTo-DSC - "proxy" cmdlet that allows you to pass any of the baselines in and then automatically chooses the correct cmdlet for you.